top of page

 Diet Coke Batman 1989 commercial.
 I was 7 when it came out.
 And that is to this day my favorite ad (here's a link).

 My interest in creating an ad campaign started when I was 17 or 18.
-I was getting into The Beatles, John became my favorite and I started to learn a lot about him.
-One of the things I learned was that he and Yoko created an ad campaign for peace, which was the 'War Is Over' campaign, and I liked the idea so much that I wanted to do the same some time in the future.
-That eventually became my Pass It On 'Peace' spec campaign (here's a link).
+It all started with John, Paul, George, and Ringo.
+I was getting into The Beatles, John became my favorite, Imagine became my favorite song and I started to learn a lot about him.
+One of the things I learned was that he and Yoko created an ad campaign for peace, which was the War Is Over campaign, and I liked the idea so much that I wanted to do the same some time in the future.
+That eventually became my Pass It On Peace spec campaign (located in home page link).

 The idea of studying advertising never crossed my mind.
 I wasn't interested in it, I wanted to be a filmmaker.
 So I started college at Hunter College in New York back in 2002 and chose Film & Media as my major.
 But after being disappointed by the limited amount of film classes I decided to drop out to pursue filmmaking on my own like many filmmakers do.

 Usually, what filmmakers that didn't go to film school do is that they raise funds and go and make their film independently.
 I had a different plan.
 I had recently come up with an idea for an ad campaign that I thought would be great for Nike.
 The idea was to have athletes forming the peace sign and send a positive message about peace (here's a link to see what it looked like originally, and here's a link to the see the video of a later version).
 The plan was to sell it to Nike, ask them to let me write and direct the commercials, and use those commercials and the payment to get a start in the film business.
 But after many years of reaching out to ad agencies, people in the advertising world, and trying other things without any success I stopped.
 And that's how that pursuit ended.
+Here are some of the things I did: link.
+The final thing I did for that campaign was that I turned it into a spec campaign for the LA28 Olympic games for my portfolio (it's the one located in the home page link)

 Then one day I bought MasterClass–the online classes taught by famous people–and it changed my life and where it was heading.
 I got it because I was interested in watching all the film and TV classes they had but I also started watching other classes of subjects I'd always liked.
 One of them was an advertising class, Jeff Goodby & Rich Silverstein Teach Advertising and Creativity, where I learned that if I created a portfolio with ad ideas and product ideas that it was possible to get a job in advertising.
 So I started working on a portfolio.